 I was at a cozy Irish pub on a lazy Saturday afternoon (this was clearly pre-kids), taking in the dark wood, lively conversation, crowded booths, and Guinness signs.

 I'd just been served a cold pint of ale, and needed something that would complement both the beer and the atmosphere.
 The French Dip sandwich with horseradish and aus jus called my name.

-I still remember that first dip of the sandwich — the crusty bread submerged into the salty, beefy aus jus was flavor and texture heaven.
+I still remember that first bite of the sandwich—the crusty bread submerged into the salty, beefy au jus was flavor and texture heaven.

-When you’re ready to eat, simply strain the aus jus, shred the beef, and give the sandwiches a few minutes under the broiler if you’d like to add cheese.
-In my opinion, horseradish is also a must, but I’ll leave that option up to you.
+When you're ready to eat, simply strain the aus jus, shred the beef, and give the bread a few minutes under the broiler (along with some cheese, if you like).
+In my opinion, horseradish is also a must, but I'll leave that option up to you.